witran/sendo/README.md

 ![Visualization](https://user-images.githubusercontent.com/24643783/63252676-ceb57600-c2a2-11e9-852e-301f1ab94b2b.gif)

-There are 3 components: a client, a server and a visualization dashboard.
+There are 3 components: client, server and visualization dashboard.

 From `sendo/`
 ```